microsoft/WindowsProtocolTestSuites/TestSuites/FileServer/docs/Auth_ServerTestDesignSpecification.md

 ## <a name="_Toc427487691"/>Summary
-The Auth_ServerTestSuite is designed to test Authentication and Authorization scenarios of MS-SMB2.The Authentication cases cover Kerberos Authentication;The Authorization cases cover Share Permission Check, Folder Permission Check, File Permission Check, and Claim-Based Access Control scenario.
+The Auth_ServerTestSuite is designed to test Authentication and Authorization scenarios of MS-SMB2.
+The Authentication cases cover Kerberos Authentication;
+The Authorization cases cover Share Permission Check, Folder Permission Check, File Permission Check, and Claim-Based Access Control scenario.

 ## <a name="_Toc427487692"/>Test Scope